Achieve end-to-end success with business process automation tools

 As your business grows and adapts, so should the processes you use to manage it.
 In order to make this maintenance fast and effective, you need fast and detailed insights into the health of automated workflows across your organization.
 When you analyze, optimize and govern your processes, you can make better decisions about how to improve them.

-To make this easier, Nintex Hawkeye process intelligence tools provide you with fast and actionable insights into the performance of your automated processes.
+To make this easier, Nintex Analytics process intelligence tools provide you with fast and actionable insights into the performance of your automated processes.
 From here, you can easily identify which objectives will allow you to further optimize your automated workflows.

 The complete automation journey with Nintex

 With the recent acquisition of EnableSoft, maker of Nintex RPA, Nintex has added easy-to-use RPA technology capabilities to our platform.
 When combined with the suite of existing business process automation tools, end-to-end automation can now become a reality for many businesses.